 2. Tor Browser: layered encryption to conceal your IP address, with a performance trade-off

-Tor Browser routes traffic through multiple relays so the destination site does not see your original IP address, and no single relay sees the full path in a straightforward way.
-That design can be powerful for anonymity and censorship resistance.
-In our view, Tor is best understood as a specialized tool for high privacy needs, not as a general-purpose performance solution.
+Tor Browser routes traffic through multiple relays, so destination sites do not see your original IP address.
+No single relay sees the full path in a simple, straightforward way.
+That design is powerful for anonymity and censorship resistance.

 3. Proxy servers and public Wi-Fi: rerouting your connection to alter your visible IP, plus higher privacy and security risks